Is the Trinity in Colossians?

 “The firstborn from the dead” (Colossians 1:18).
 Jesus was the very first one to receive a permanent resurrection, that is, to heaven.
 The fact that God resurrected Jesus from the dead, in, and of, itself, proves his superiority to Jesus.
 Additionally, since “Christ died” (1 Corinthians 15:3), “Yahweh . . .
 God . . . never dies” (Habakkuk 1:12 NJB), Jesus cannot be Yahweh God.

 “God was pleased to have all his fullness dwell in him” (Colossians 1:19 NIV).
-This verse shows that God the Father, not Jesus, to the holy Spirit, or the Trinity, is the one who is in total control, by putting “all his fullness in” Christ.
+This verse shows that God the Father, not Jesus, not the holy Spirit, or the Trinity, is the one who is in total control, by putting “all his fullness in” Christ.

 “Through him [Christ] to reconcile to himself all things” (Colossians 1:20 NIV).
 God, the one who is in control, uses Christ to “reconcile”, or bring to him, “all things”.
 How?